lustan3216/Behavior-Bind-Media/readme.md

 * No authority to correct design draft
 * Clean coder

-<b>Import library folder if you want to use.
-In addition tool.scss method for
+<b>Import library folder if you want to use, and tool.scss is optional.</b>
-your own reference or self-increase.</b>

 Recommend you read the concept even you do not use it.